szymonkulinski/2048-Game/README.md

 Refreshing leaderboard

 <i> First we delete the names and the scores of all players, then we reset the number that represent players placement.
-Then we name the columns, and then we add players to the list and their score.</i>
+Then we name the columns, and then we add players and their scores to the list.</i>

 ```cs
         private void refreshLeaderboard()